traveltime-dev/traveltime-python-sdk/README.md

 ## Usage

 ### Installation
-To install this pre-release version you need to run:
+To install sdk you need to run:

-`pip install traveltimepy==3.0.0rc2`
+`pip install traveltimepy`

 ### Sdk set up